Workflow for OP PSD2 Confirmation of Funds API

 References

-Terminology & abbreviations
+Terminology and abbreviations

-- Client App (or "Client"): an application developed by the TPP for accessing the API.
+- Client App (or "Client"): an application developed by the TPP for accessing the API

 Prerequisites